dawit-personal/chatFlow/README.md

 * `migrate-up` – Run database migrations up
 * `migrate-down` – Roll back the last database migration
 * `npx sequelize-cli migration:generate --name your_migration_name` – to create a new Sequelize migration with a timestamped filename:
+* `git commit --no-verify -m "feat(db): add centralized transaction handler with retry and post-commit support"` - skip tests in your pre-commit to unblock commits